Legacy of Taras Shevchenko: Political and cultural legacy

-Shevchenko's political ideas and his fight against injustice and violations of human rights led him to be preceived as an advocate of the Ukrainian nation, and his word became an inspiration for millions of people.
+Shevchenko's political ideas and his fight against injustice and violations of human rights led him to be perceived as an advocate of the Ukrainian nation, and his word became an inspiration for millions of people.
 George Grabowicz called Shevchenko a prophet and a spiritual father of the Ukrainian nation's revival.
 His humanist ideas contributed to the integration of Ukrainian literature into the world mainstream and led the nation out of obscurity.
 The potency of Shevchenko's personality is demonstrated by the fact, that not only Ukrainians, but even people who denied the very fact of the Ukrainian nation's existence used his popular image in their concepts.